pranitbauva1997/pranitbauva1997.github.io/content/_index.md

 for them, instead the flow would be that the other server will notify every server who is supposed to keep listening about information.

-I now help such companies which utilize the power of event-driven architectures so that they can focus on building their core competitive advantage and outsource webhooks parts to Nirah.
+I help technology companies which utilize event-driven architectures so that engineering teams can focus on building their core competitive advantage and outsource webhooks parts to Nirah.
 The long-term mission for Nirah is to make server-to-server communications better and would approach that mission one product at a time.